co-cart/cocart-api-reference-docs/source/includes/cocart-v1/pro/_calculate.md

-## Calculate Shipping ##
+# Calculate Shipping #

-This API helps you calculate the shipping costs and available methods.
+This API helps you calculate the shipping costs and get the available methods.
 You can also request to return the shipping methods once calculated to reduce API requests.

-### Properties ###
+## Calculate Shipping Properties ##

 | Attribute        | Type   | Description       |
 | ---------------- | ------ | ----------------- |